Frequently Asked Questions

-There is a form available on the Academic Records Office website for students to fill out giving permission for us to send their grades home at the end of every semester.
+When students arrive on campus for the fall semester, they will receive a "Student Consent Form" when they pick up their room key, on which they can request that grades be emailed home at the end of each semester.
+There is also a form available on the Registrar's Office Website for students to fill out giving permission for us to send their grades home at the end of every semester.

 How can my son/daughter check to make sure that he/she is on track for graduating on time?

-Students receive a degree audit sheet from the Academic Records office when they enter Houghton and again when they declare a major.
+Students receive a degree audit sheet from the Registrar's office when they enter Houghton and again when they declare a major.
 These are to be used to keep track of graduation requirements.

-Students may contact our Graduation Counselor, Susan Martin, by email (email@example.com), phone (585-567-9257) or in person at the Academic Records Office.
+Students may contact our Graduation Counselor, at the Registrar's Office.

 Who should my student talk to about changing to a different academic major?

 Students should discuss the decision first with their advisor, then with a member of the department in which they are interested.
-They are also free to discuss their decision with the Academic Records Office and the Career Services Office.
-Once they make a decision, students should obtain a Major Declaration Form online or at the Academic Records office.
+They are also free to discuss their decision with the Registrar's Office and the VOCA center.
+Once they make a decision, students should obtain a Major Declaration Form.

 When should my son/daughter choose a major?